eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 feasibility in large-scale implementations.

 ## 6 Additions and changes to the ARF
+Based on the outcomes of the discussion of the focus group meeting, the requirement
+\[PID_01\] defined in Annex 3 of the ARF remains active.
+This requirement mandates the following:

+> A PID Provider SHALL issue any PID in both the format specified in ISO/IEC 18013-5 [ISO/IEC 18013-5] and the format specified in [SD-JWT VC]

 ### 6.1 High-Level Requirements to be added
+The following High-Level Requirements will be added in Annex 3 of the ARF

+#### REQUIREMENT 1
+The Schema Provider of the PID rulebook MAY provide PID metadata in a machine readable format as specified in \[SD-JWT VC\]

 ### 6.2 High-Level Requirements to be changed